ervandew/eclim/src/doc/content/vim/java/classpath.rst

 .. note::

+  All of the commands described below are only available while editing the ``.classpath`` file in vim.

   When you write the ``.classpath`` file, Vim will issue a command to the eclim server to update the project's classpath, and will report any errors via vim's location list (:help location-list).